GLOBAL MARKETS-Shares rise; dollar dips on stimulus hopes

 * China stocks suffer setback from latest PBOC measures

-* Hurricane Irene causes less damage to New York than feared (Updates prices, adds gold, bonds)
+* Hurricane Irene causes less damage to New York than feared (Updates throughout, changes dateline, prvs HONG KONG)

 By Patrick Graham